PLEASE NOTE: Prologue was created on 11 September 2017 and is a work in progress. Last edited April 2020

-Worse, if that is at all possible concerning this issue is, that the person who received the 2 November 1990 letter link (see G.S.
-Conflict of Interest 1) and then wrote his own interpretation of that same matter (see G.S.
-Conflict of Interest 3), was also named by a Telstra whistleblower, Lindsay White, as the person who had told him (see pages 36 and 38 of Senate – Parliament of Australia), that the first five COT Cases, including me, ‘had to be stopped at all cost’ from proving our arbitration claims.
+Worse, if that is at all possible concerning this issue is, that the person who received the 2 November 1990 letter link (see Exhibit 1 GS-Conflict of interest 1-to 5)) and then wrote his own interpretation of that same matter (see Exhibit 3 GS-Conflict of interest 1-to 5), was also named by a Telstra whistleblower, Lindsay White, as the person who had told him (see pages 36 and 38 of Senate – Parliament of Australia), that the first five COT Cases, including me, ‘had to be stopped at all cost’ from proving our arbitration claims.
 It is therefore interesting to find that, four years earlier, in November 1990, this same person was already aware that the ‘adverse report on the North Melbourne Exchange’ had been concealed from me during my Federal Court action against Telstra.

 So, when Mr Hughes (now Dr Hughes) was first asked to arbitrate on the COT arbitrations of 1994, shouldn’t he have immediately advised all parties that information had been withheld from his previous client Mr Schorer during my Federal Court matters?

-The above internal Telstra documents G.S.
-Conflict of Interest 1 & 3 1 show the pressure that was actually applied by Telstra to Graham’s legal team, particularly in relation to the North Melbourne telephone exchange report that Telstra had nominated as one of the documents they would not provide at all, unless Graham’s legal team guaranteed that they would not pass it on to Graham.
+The above internal Telstra documents GS-Conflict of interest 1-to 5) show the pressure that was actually applied by Telstra to Graham’s legal team, particularly in relation to the North Melbourne telephone exchange report that Telstra had nominated as one of the documents they would not provide at all unless Graham’s legal team guaranteed that they would not pass it on to Graham.